hristoast/sweetpotato/README.md

 If you use a conf file it will be reread each request, so if you make changes to a particular setting a restart is not necessarily required.

 The WebUI also allows you to provide access to your server info to outside consumers in json format.
 Pipe that into a consumer of your choosing, and who knows what kinds of crazy stuff you could do!

+It's easy to put `sweetpotato` behind an HTTP server if your server is out in the internets, check out the examples folder included in the source for some hints.

+### Daemon mode

+Coming soon ...

 ### Forge